syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filter-menu.md

 You can enhance the filtering experience in the Syncfusion  ASP.NET MVC Grid component by customizing the filter menu with custom components.
 This allows you to replace the default search box with custom components like dropdowns or textboxes.
 By default, the filter menu provides an autocomplete component for string type columns, a numeric textbox for number type columns, and a dropdown component for boolean type columns, making it easy to search for values.

-To customize the filter menu, you can make use of the `Column.Filter.ui` property.
+To customize the filter menu, you can make use of the `Column.Filter.Ui` property.
 This property allows you to integrate your desired custom filter component into a specific column of the Grid.
 To implement a custom filter UI, you need to define the following functions:

 * **create**: This function is responsible for creating the custom component for the filter.
 * **write**: The write function is used to wire events for the custom component.
 This allows you to handle changes in the custom filter UI.